microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 - `disk_readp`
 - `disk_writep`

-These functions communicate with the memory card API to perform file system tasks.
+These functions call the memory card API to perform file system tasks.

 **Important: This example has implemented these functions!**

 ## Operation

 When a memory card is inserted, a switch in the socket pulls a detection line low.
 The microcontroller debounces this signal, then sets a flag to initialize the memory card outside of the interrupt handler.
-When inserted, the card may fail to initialize, but the program will retry multiple times before erroring out.
+When inserted, the card may fail to initialize due to powering on, but the program will retry multiple times before erroring out.

 Communication with the memory card is via SPI.
 A series of commands are sent to the card to configure it for PetiteFs.
 For commands, the clock frequency is 400 kHz.
 During memory read/write, the clock frequency is increased up-to a maximum of 10.6 MHz, depending on the detected memory card support.

 During normal operation, the memory card API maintains a cache of the current sector to improve performance of PetiteFs.

 ## Program Options